So what’s all of this about?

 Don’t thick thighs save lives?

-Whether you’re curvy or slim, own it.
+If you’re curvy, own it.
 You are beautiful, and don’t let anyone tell you otherwise.

 There is about a 4 month difference between these photos.
 The left one, I just began lifting.
 And the right, around 4 months later.

 I’m still not perfect!
 I’m not an Instagram model, nor do I try to be.
 I still have flaws, like my hip dips.
 They’re not going anywhere, I’ve just got wide hip bones.
 Nothing wrong with it either.

 Same goes to you.
 I’m sure you’ve got flaws, but that makes you unique.
 You don’t have to look like your version of “ideal”, because it is not you.
 You are you.
 Embrace yourself.

 Find out what you love doing to stay physically active.
 Sure, it may take some trial and error, but you will figure it out.
 And I would be more than happy to help, that’s why I created this blog!

 Once you fall in love with the process of getting healthy, it will be one of the most fulfilling things you have ever done!